-5. If you have brought your IT devices from work (or used your smartphone without washing your hands) you may want to consider physically decontaminating them as well.
+6. If you have brought your IT devices from work (or used your smartphone without washing your hands) you may want to consider physically decontaminating them as well.
 You should follow any guidance from the manufacturer about the sensible methods to use.
 Be aware, that not all devices are waterproof!
 You will almost certainly want to switch it off before attempting any cleaning.
 Use gentle non-abrasive cloths.
 Microfibre glasses cloths are useful to avoid damage to screens and coatings.
 Low concentrations of alcohol or soap may be suitable, but check before you use them.
+Disinfectant wipes may also be suitable.

-Telephone & Video conferencing
+Remote Hearings, and Telephone & Video conferencing